 If you are eligible, this time-limited equitable relief will let you 1) enroll in Medicare Part B without penalty or 2) eliminate or reduce your Part B late enrollment penalty (LEP) if you are already enrolled in Part B but delayed enrollment when you had a QHP.
 There are certain criteria you must meet in order to qualify for this time-limited equitable relief.

-You are eligible to use this time-limited equitable relief if you are enrolled in a QHP and
+You are eligible to use this time-limited equitable relief if you are enrolled in a QHP, you are enrolled in premium-free Part A*, and:

 *If you do not have premium-free Part A, but you are eligible, you can enroll at any time.
 You must be enrolled in premium-free Part A in order to request time-limited equitable relief.